phaustin/quantecon-example/book/docs/numpy.md

 [SciPy](http://www.scipy.org/), a collection of modules that are built on top of NumPy.

-We\'ll cover the SciPy versions in more detail [soon](scipy).
+We'll cover the SciPy versions in more detail [soon](scipy).

-For a comprehensive list of what\'s available in NumPy see [this documentation](https://docs.scipy.org/doc/numpy/reference/routines.html).
+For a comprehensive list of what's available in NumPy see [this documentation](https://docs.scipy.org/doc/numpy/reference/routines.html).

 ## Exercises